kevmoo/qr.dart/readme.md

 The following libraries use qr.dart to generate QR codes for you out of the box:

-[qr.flutter](https://github.com/lukef/qr.flutter) - A Flutter Widget to render QR codes
+[QR - Flutter](https://github.com/lukef/qr.flutter) - A Flutter Widget to render QR codes

 # Demo